Calcitonin Gene-Related Peptide (CGRP) is now firmly established in migraine pathophysiology. A number of lines of evidence support this:

 - Administration of CGRP receptor antagonists has been shown to abort an attack

-These findings have driven the development of new agents specifically targeting CGRP or its receptor, eg. Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galcanezumab) and Vyepti (eptinezumab), for migraine prevention.
-The first of the small molecule CGRP receptor antagonists or ‘gepants’ have also been approved, eg. Nurtec ODT (rimegepant) and Ubrelvy (ubrogepant), for acute treatment of migraine.
+These findings have driven the development of new agents specifically targeting CGRP or its receptor, eg. erenumab (Aimovig), fremanezumab (Ajovy), galcanezumab (Emgality), eptinezumab (Vyepti), for migraine prevention.
+Small molecule CGRP receptor antagonists or ‘gepants’ have also been approved, eg. rimegepant (Nurtec ODT/Vydura) and ubrogepant (Ubrelvy) for acute treatment of migraine, and atogepant (Qulipta) and rimegepant (Nurtec ODT/Vydura) for migraine prevention.

 Some currently available agents are being investigated in other indications, and other novel agents that target CGRP are in development.